 Your wedding day checklist could also include any extras you need to remember, such as cash for tipping entertainers and staff, any props you’d like to use in your wedding photos and ensuring that you’ve got all the little things you’ll need on your big day.

 Still planning your wedding?
-Make sure to have a look at our Wedding Planning Checklists To Keep You Organized
+Make sure to have a look at our Ultimate Wedding Checklist for Your Perfect Wedding

 7 Things Brides Can Get Away With On Wedding Day

 If there’s ever a time to play by your own rules, it’s probably on your wedding day.
 Your big day is a time when you can get away with a lot more than you normally would, so it’s a great time to let loose a little.
 However, you have to make sure to keep yourself in line; no one likes an out-of-control bride!

 Having a little champagne first thing in the morning probably isn’t something you usually do,but on your wedding day, you can get away with it.
 If anyone raises an eyebrow, just play your pre-wedding jitters card: “It’s helping calm my nerves!”

 On every other day of the year, you leave your house carrying a bag that you fondly call “The Black Hole”.
 However, on your wedding day, you can probably leave everything to someone else.
 Appoint your maid of honor to make sure your emergency bag gets to the venue, and leave your hands free for your bouquet and a flute of champagne.
 If you must, carry a small clutch with a few select essentials; something you can carry easily is absolutely a must.

 When arriving on your wedding day, don’t be afraid to make a spectacular entrance.
 Whether you’re arriving via helicopter, limo or bicycle, you can definitely get away with any extravagant entrance your heart desires.

 4. Enjoying Your Entourage